openturns/openturns/python/doc/theory/data_analysis/kolmogorov_test.rst

 local deviations (a candidate distribution may be rejected even if it correctly describes the sample for almost the whole domain of variation).

-We remind the reader that the underlying theoretical results of the test are asymptotic.
-There is no rule to determine the minimum number of data values one needs to use this test; but it is often considered a reasonable approximation when *N* is of an order of a few dozen.
+There is no rule to determine the minimum sample size one needs to use this test; but it is often considered a reasonable approximation when *N* is of an order of a few dozen.
 But whatever the value of *N*, the distance -- and similarly the *p*-value -- remains a useful tool for comparing different probability distributions to a sample.
 The distribution which minimizes :math:`\widehat{D}_N` -- or maximizes the *p*-value -- will be of interest to the analyst.

-We also point out that the calculation of :math:`d_\alpha` should in theory be modified if on is testing the goodness-of-fit to a parametric model where the parameters have been estimated from the same sample.
-The current version does not allow this modification, and the results should be therefore used with caution when the *p*-value :math:`\alpha_\textrm{lim}` and the desired error risk :math:`\alpha` are very close.

 This method is also referred to in the literature as Kolmogorov's Test.